-Domestic Adaptability Score: 8 Government structures have remained fairly stable over time.
+Government structures have remained fairly stable over time.
 There are some ongoing efforts to improve the institutional framework, although not primarily in response to international developments.
 It is common for new governments to reallocate tasks across ministries.

 Examples of adaptation include the country's early establishment of an Environment Ministry, the strengthening of the political leadership devoted to development cooperation, and the recent establishment of a Directorate of Integration and Diversity separate from the body dealing with immigration issues.
 In general, interdepartmental coordination has increased as a result of international activity, particularly so in relation to the handling of European affairs.
-A decision by the Ministry of Foreign Affairs to create an anti-terrorism coordinator was never implemented.